The U.S. Air Force confirmed on Monday that a plane crashed in Afghanistan’s central Ghazni province, reportedly killing everyone on board.

 Statements by U.S. and Afghan officials

-U.S. Forces’ spokesman for Afghanistan, Col. Sonny Leggett, described in a statement that cause of the crash was under examination and that there were “no signs the crash was caused by enemy fire.”
+U.S. Forces’ spokesman for Afghanistan, Col. Sonny Leggett, described in a statement that the cause of the crash was under examination and that there were “no signs the crash was caused by enemy fire.”
 Leggett also said that the Taliban’s claims of downing the aircraft were false.

 Central Command of the U.S. has declined to speculate on who or what might be responsible for the crash.